rstudio/cheatsheets/README.md

 ### Summary

 Your cheat sheet has two goals.
-First, to help users find essential information quickly, and secondly to prevent confusion while doing the above.
+First, to help users find essential information quickly, and second, to prevent confusion while doing the above.
 Your best strategy will be to limit the amount of information you put into the cheat sheet and to lay that information out intuitively and visually.
 This approach will make your cheat sheet equally useful as a teaching tool, programming tool, or marketing tool.

 p.s.
 Cheat sheets fall squarely on the _human-facing side of software design_.
 They focus on human attention.
 What does that mean?
 When you write documentation, your job is to fill in all of the relevant details—that's a software facing job, you need to know the software to do it.
 You assume that interested humans will find their way to your details on their own (and understand them when they do!).
 When you make a cheatsheet, your job flips.
 You assume that the relevant details already exist in the documentation.
 Your job is to help interested humans find them and understand them.
 Your job is to guide the human's attention.
 Don't just write, design.